HistoriaOffical/docs/masternodes/understanding.rst

 Masternode requirements
 =======================

 - 5000 Historia: An IPFS masternode requires 5000 HTA.
 Historia can be obtained from exchanges such as Stex.
-This role gives voting rights to the masternode owner and receives a 25% reward.
+This role gives voting rights to the masternode owner and receives a 32% reward, increasing every 2 months until 50% reward is reached.
 IPFS daemon is required to provide for content distribution.
 - A server or VPS running Linux: Most recent guides use Ubuntu 18.04 LTS.
 We recommend VPS services such as Vultr and DigitalOcean, although any decent provider will do.
 Generally, an instance with low